 - When a team is competing for the same type of player as another team, specifically two teams drafting a high-level guy to start with and there has been a run on high-level women, and there is really only one left that both covet.

-- Draft slots No. 10-14 – In some of the mocks, the price for these draft slots was reduced by more than half.
+- Draft slots No. 10-14: In some of the mocks, the price for these draft slots was reduced by more than half.

-- Draft slots No. 24-27 – Similarly, the price for these draft slots reduced by 150-200 percent in a matter of just four picks.
+- Draft slots No. 24-27: Similarly, the price for these draft slots reduced by 150-200 percent in a matter of just four picks.

 Jimmy Miller mentioned recently on his podcast that if you draft a player in 2024 and want to keep them in 2025, before the 2025 season, it will cost you 50 percent of whatever you paid for that slot in 2024.
 Example: I pay 900,000 "draft points" for draft slot No. 1 and I draft Ben Johns.
 If I want to keep Ben Johns in 2025, I will also need to pay MLP $450,000.
-That is a HEFTY price to pay, and I am sure someone is willing to pay it.
+That is a hefty price to pay, and I am sure someone is willing to pay it.

 This saves capital for the team to take a player in the late 20s and then another in the 30s.
-I personally love this strategy – Some of the best players at the top are super close in talent level, but getting your fourth pick before some teams have even gotten their third pick makes a big difference.
+I personally love this strategy -- some of the best players at the top are super close in talent level, but getting your fourth pick before some teams have even gotten their third pick makes a big difference.

-In one of the mock drafts we conducted, there was a team that even finished drafting with the 23rd pick overall.
+In one of the MLP mock drafts we conducted, there was a team that even finished drafting with the 23rd pick overall.
 That team looked like this:

 - No. 12 - Hayden Patriquin